top of page

 Ancient Wisdom for a Future Ecology

-Excited to share that The Getty just announced that Ken's and my new exhibition will be part of their PST Art: Art & Science Collide initiative at the Skirball Cultural Center in Los Angeles opening fall of 2024.
+The Getty Museum PST Art: Art & Science Collide initiative at the Skirball Cultural Center in Los Angeles, opens Oct 17 2024 to March 17, 2025

 PREVIOUS EXHIBITIONS AND SHOWS